hanwenzhang123/fullstack-note/04-note/README.md

 Client-side rendering
 - It manages the routing dynamically without refreshing the page every time a user requests a different route.
 - Your browser downloads a minimal HTML page.
 It renders the JavaScript and fills the content into it.
-- React uses client-side rendering.
+- React uses client-side rendering for SPA single page application.

 Server-side rendering
-- convert HTML files on the server into a fully rendered HTML page for the client.
+- convert HTML files on the server into a fully rendered HTML page for the client. like Handlebars, EJS
 - When a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
 The browser then construes the content and displays the page.

 #### The Different Kind of Frontend Frameworks, Advantage, Limitation